-For now, we’ll put that to one side and focus purely on the assumption that the more calls an agent takes the better.
+For now, we’ll put the quality issue to one side and focus purely on the assumption that the more calls an agent takes the better.

-The challenge with this concept is that an agent can’t control the number of calls that are presented to them.
+The challenge with this concept, of course, is that a contact centre agent can’t control the number of calls that are presented to them.

 How is the Calls Per Hour metric calculated?